Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets: Introduction

 We estimate context states using probabilistic beliefs.
 Computing an optimal action over the belief space can be formulated as a Partially-Observable Markov Decision Process (POMDP).
-There exist approximate solutions for low dimensional systems \cite{porta2006point} and locally optimal solutions for continuous state and action spaces \cite{van2012motion} \cite{bai2014integrated}.
-However, similarly to \cite{sridharan2010planning} \cite{li2016act} we limit the use of POMDP to high-level planning in order to achieve real-time performance.
+There exist approximate solutions for low dimensional systems \citep{porta2006point} and locally optimal solutions for continuous state and action spaces \citep{van2012motion, bai2014integrated}.
+Furthermore, online POMDP solvers for quite large dimensions are studied. \citep{silver2010monte, ye2017despot}.
+Similarly to \citep{sridharan2010planning, li2016act}, we utilize POMDP to high-level planning in order to achieve real-time performance with an online solver.

 By estimating their context, our robots can take optimal decisions based on increasing the information gain.
 For example, when a target object is present, our robot will attempt to keep targets in its FOV by controlling its head or mobile base.
 When an occlusion occurs, our robot will move to the optimal sensor configuration obtained by solving the alluded information theoretical control problem.
 In addition, when targets suddenly disappear, our robot will search for them based on context information.
 For our study, we assume that objects can not move by themselves but only by nearby people.
 With this assumption, our robot's logical action is to find targets near observed people.
 When no person is present, our robot will start exploring the area around it to locate people.